-Senate Leaders Float 'Skinny Bill' That Would Mean 15 Million Lose Health Care Coverage
+Here Is The Latest Republican Plan For Getting Obamacare Repeal Through The Senate

-The new strategy for repealing the Affordable Care Act seems to involve asking Republican senators to pass a relatively narrow piece of legislation that would leave 15 million people uninsured and cause premiums to rise 20 percent ― all in the hopes that House and Senate leaders could later come up with a different bill that would pass muster in both chambers.
+The new strategy for repealing the Affordable Care Act seems to involve asking Republican senators to pass a relatively narrow piece of legislation that would leave 15 million people uninsured and cause premiums to rise 20 percent ― all in the hopes that House and Senate leaders can later come up with a different bill that would pass muster in both chambers.

-After weeks of unsuccessfully trying to rally support for various versions of repeal legislation ― and ahead of a key procedural vote Tuesday to launch a formal debate on legislation ― Senate leaders are floating the idea of a “skinny bill,” according to multiple media accounts, as well as GOP sources who have spoken to HuffPost.
+The repeal effort passed a key milestone on Tuesday, when the Senate agreed to begin formal, time-limited debate on health care legislation.
+But after weeks of unsuccessfully trying to rally support for various versions of a repeal, Senate leaders are floating the idea of passing a “skinny bill,” according to multiple media accounts, as well as GOP sources who have spoken to HuffPost.

-Like every other proposal that has emerged in this rushed, mostly private effort to craft legislation, the precise details of the skinny bill and strategy for passing it are generating a ton of conversation ― but it’s not entirely clear that everybody speaking about it is as informed as they think.

-The basic idea is to pass a bill that would deal with just a few key elements of the Affordable Care Act and not stir up the biggest, most controversial issues that have divided the Republican caucus so far.
-House and Senate leaders would later try to find some way to negotiate a new, mutually acceptable version of legislation that they could bring back to each chamber.
+As with every other proposal that has emerged in this rushed, mostly private effort to craft legislation, the precise details of the skinny bill and strategy for passing it remain unclear and in flux.
+But the basic idea would be to pass a bill dealing with just a few key elements of the Affordable Care Act, thereby postponing resolution of the biggest, most controversial issues that have divided the Republican caucus so far.
+House and Senate leaders would then try to negotiate a new, mutually acceptable version of legislation that they could bring back to each chamber.

 The House passed its version of legislation, the American Health Care Act, in May.
-Senate Republicans promptly made clear that they intended to write their own version of legislation, apparently in the hopes that they could force the House to pass it, then got stuck while determining exactly what they want to do.
+Senate Republicans promptly made clear that they intended to write their own version of the bill, apparently hoping they could force the House to pass it, then got stuck while determining exactly what they wanted in the measure.

-The main focus of the skinny bill would be the Affordable Care Act’s mandates ― in particular, the individual mandate that penalizes people who have access to insurance but decline to buy it.
-The mandate is among the law’s least popular features.
+The main focus of the skinny bill would be on the Affordable Care Act’s mandates ― in particular, the individual mandate that penalizes people who have access to insurance but decline to buy it.
+That provision is among the law’s least popular features.
 Ending it has been a rallying cry for conservatives since former President Barack Obama signed the health care law in 2010.

 The skinny bill would also end a requirement that employers provide coverage for employees, as well as a tax on the medical device industry.
 But it’s the repeal of the individual mandate that would be most consequential, as policy as well as politics.

-Note: This article has been updated with Senate passage of motion to proceed on debate of a health care bill.